Contact us whenever you need it!

 If the terms for confidentiality are not specified in the NDA, and a conflict arises between the two parties, it is left up to the parties involved to argue the legality of an extension.

-Look for a termination clause
+3. Look for a Termination Clause

-A termination clause should include the following:
+A termination clause should include:

-Return or destruction of information clause
+Return or Destruction of Information Clause

 This clause states whether one party needs to return or destroy the confidential information after an NDA expires and when that action needs to happen.

-Indemnity clause
+Indemnity Clause

 An indemnity clause is often a sticking point in NDA negotiations.